patrickeaton/aws-ssm-config-manager/README.md

-# AWS Env Config Manager
+# AWS SSM Config Manager

 ## Description
 A small tool for storing your .env files in AWS parameter store.
 Can be used by the team OR your CI/CD pipeline to pull the latest config files